vmsilvamolina/vmsilvamolina.github.io/_posts/2026/2026-04-06-oci-vault-secrets-management-terraform.md

 ---
-title: 'OCI Vault: Secrets Management con Terraform'
+title: 'OCI Vault: Secrets Management with Terraform'
 author: Victor Silva
 date: 2026-04-06T09:00:00+00:00
 layout: post
 permalink: /oci-vault-secrets-management-terraform/
-excerpt: "Aprende a gestionar secretos en OCI Vault con Terraform: vault, keys, políticas IAM y el patrón correcto para evitar que tus secretos terminen en el state file."
+excerpt: "Learn how to manage secrets in OCI Vault with Terraform: vault, keys, IAM policies, and the right pattern to prevent your secrets from ending up in the state file."
 categories:
   - Oracle
   - Terraform